African Research Leader scheme

 ARL - Dr Abebaw Fekadu, Addis Ababa University, Ethiopia

-UK principle investigator – Professor Martin Prince, King's College London
+UK principal investigator – Professor Martin Prince, King's College London

 The detection of depression in primary care in Africa, including Ethiopia, is disappointingly low and poses a serious threat to the plans for scaling up mental healthcare in low income countries.
 Although detection does not guarantee good quality clinical care, accurate identification and engagement with a care pathway is the first critical step.
 There are interventions with promise in high income countries in improving detection however these cannot be transferred to other low income settings as they are.